Husband shares legacy of woman who died saving boy from storm drain

 BENTONVILLE, Ark.
 (KNWA/FOX24) — The woman who jumped into a storm drain to try and save a young boy has died.

-A statement from the Law family said they were playing in a retention areas when they spotted a whirlpool.
+A statement from the Law family said they were playing in a retention area when they spotted a whirlpool.
 Bentonville Police said it was near Southeast C and Southeast 28th street.

-The family said they began throwing sticks into the whirlpool, when 11-year-old Cade tried to grab his stick back.
-That’s when he was sucked into the storm drain.
+The family said they began throwing sticks into the whirlpool when 11-year-old Cade tried to grab his stick back and was sucked into the storm drain.

 “She’s the type of person who would help anybody,” said Tawny’s husband Craig.